What is an SEM Campaign?

 To find the right keywords for your business, first create a list of keywords.
 Think of every search term that a customer would use to try and find your product.
 This would also include branded keywords, which also have higher conversion rates.

-Then you’ll want to use Google Keyword Planner tool to validate your keywords.
+After that, you’ll want to use Google Keyword Planner tool to validate your keywords.
 Take a look at the search volumes, suggested bids, and competition level.
 It will also show you keyword suggestions.

 3. Organize Your Account Structure